PPTP vs SSTP vs OpenVPN vs L2TP vs IKEv2

 Thanks to all of the above, OpenVPN is the most secure VPN protocol of them all, making use of various methods of authentication and encryption.
 While other protocols have been hacked by the NSA and others, OpenVPN has remained intact so far.
-It’s very useful to keep your data safe and can even protect you in countries where censorship and site blocking are the norm.
+It’s very useful to keep your data safe.

-OpenVPN is super speedy too, so it has a wide range of applications and won’t let you down.
+OpenVPN is super speedy too, so it has a wide range of applications and is considered reliable.
 Does this protocol have any real downsides?
 Well, it can be a little tricky to set up if you’re not too experienced, but these days, you can find OpenVPN included as a protocol option with various VPN providers, so it shouldn’t be a problem for most people.

 L2TP stands for “Layer 2 Tunneling Protocol” and it’s one of the older VPN protocols around, first being developed around the same time as PPTP, back in the 90s.
 It’s a widely-used and readily available protocol for all the big platforms.
 Interestingly, L2TP doesn’t actually do any encryption on its own.